vraciusebastian/HRM/readme.md

 ## Description

 HRM is a web based HR management system that covers the needs of SMEs for managing their employees and the recruitment process.
-The system is built on [Laravel 5.3](https://laravel.com/docs/5.3).
+The system is built on [Laravel].

 Available functions: